 Flat design is not without its visual appeal.
 To some extent, minimalism makes everything look cool and sleek, and in a way projects confidence (why over-do it with the design when the basics work just fine?).

 However, when pushed to its extreme, minimalism just looks… boring.
 At this rate, we’re headed for websites featuring only plain text on a page.
 No contrast.
 No imagery.
 Just dry copy.
 Does anyone really want to see that?
 Content should take the focus of a website, but there’s no reason why you can’t make the context visually compelling.
+The world of web design los angeles is one that is always changing and as a brand, you need to change with the times as well.
+Spicing up your content with the perfect visuals can not only help keep your viewers on the page for a longer amount of time but can also make sure that they keep revisiting your page over and over again.

 Too mobile friendly?